-Next Generation Data is not just Europe's largest data centre.
-It's a flagship facility that's providing the platform for technological progression.
+Next Generation Data is not just Europe's biggest data centre.
+It's a leading facility that's providing the platform for technological advancement.

-The last four decades have seen the world become transformed by technology, evident in the advent of the internet in 1983.
-Since then, global connectivity has exploded to say the least.
+In the last four decades we have seen the world transformed by technology, truly evident in the arrival of the internet in 1983.
+Since then, global connectivity has exploded beyond belief.

-Recent statistics have shown that there are 4.1 billion recorded internet users spanning the globe as of January 1, 2019, while Google currently processes over seven billion search queries a day.
+Recent statistics have showcased that there are 4.1 billion recorded internet users across the globe as of January 1, 2019.
+Google currently processes an astounding seven billion search queries a day.

-In line with the global digital revolution, many companies' IT operations continue to become more and more sophisticated, requiring ever more advanced technologies in order to store and manage increasingly complex data.
+In conjunction with the global digital revolution, many companies' IT operations have continued to become more and more sophisticated, meaning they require more advanced technologies in order to store and manage complex data.

-Contrary to popular belief, such data is stored in physical services situated in expansive buildings that are the lifeblood of both the internet and huge numbers of progressive businesses.
+Contrary to popular belief, this data is stored in physical services located in expansive buildings that are the lifeblood of both the internet and a plethora of progressive businesses.

-These buildings, in many cases, are known as data centres.
+In many cases, these buildings are known as data centres.